meet the team

 2 Timothy 2:15

 My wife, Bev grew up around CEF, and many of her relatives were CEF leaders and staff members.
 I did not know anything about CEF until our son, Matt, wanted to go to CEF’s Christian Youth In Action (CYIA) training in the summer of 1993.
 When he returned from CYIA, he could teach Sunday School, 5 Day Clubs, and was excited about doing it.
 At this time, God had already begun to move in our hearts that we needed to make a change in our life.
-We were so impressed with CEF and Matt’s training that summer that Bev and I sold our business and went to CEF staff training in Missouri that fall of 1993.
-I had grown up in Palmer, Alaska and felt that the Lord wanted us to return to Alaska and restart a CEF ministry on the Kenai Peninsula.
+We were so impressed with CEF and Matt’s training that Bev and I sold our business and went to CEF staff training in Missouri that fall.
+I had grown up in Palmer, Alaska, and felt that the Lord wanted us to return to Alaska and restart a CEF ministry on the Kenai Peninsula.
 We have been here since 1994 and have been blessed to see CEF spread around the state, training teenagers and adults to reach children.
 Children need to hear about Jesus!
-They need to know Godly life skills, and understand that God loves them and that they have a purpose in life.
+They need to know Godly life skills and understand that God loves them and that they have a purpose in life.

 CEF has been a constant factor in my life since the 1970’s.
 My Mother started a Good News Club in our home so the many un-churched neighborhood children would be able to learn about God.
 I learned the importance of knowing God, memorizing His Word, and sharing the Gospel with others.
 Now I enjoy teaching God’s Word to children, teens and adults.
 I love seeing the expression on people’s faces when they receive forgiveness for their sins.
 I see the desire stirred in them to know more about God and His Word.
 I encourage anyone to be confident in their faith in God and to build their relationship with Christ.
 I have found the more I teach the Bible, the more I learn.